iprince10/PRINCE-DSA--Journal/Arrays/README.md

  - Use Binary search , initialize left and right (since it demands last element (left<right)not equal to.
  - calculate mid , compare mid with right , if mid >= right , update left,else right = mid .
  - Return nums[left].

+## 📌 Problem 11:
+**LeetCode 154**-Find minimum in rotated sorted array ii(https://leetcode.com/problems/find-minimum-in-rotated-sorted-array-ii):
+**Approach**
+ - Same as above just add a condition to check duplicates (if nums[left] and nums[right] == nums [mid] , left ++, right--, continue.
+ - Another approach is without condition , compare mid , if mid > right , update left = mid +1 , else if mid < right, right = mid , else right --.
+ - Second approach should be considered as it is more reliable for all test cases.